 - The shared database is in use by a newer version of MyStuff2 Pro.
 If MyStuff2 Pro is updated to a newer version on one or more devices then any devices still using an older version of MyStuff2 Pro may go into read-only mode.
 Simply update to the latest version of MyStuff2 Pro.

-If none of those reasons seem to apply, please see the Where did the + button go? topic on the FAQ / Tutorials page.
+If none of those reasons seem to apply, please see the Why is my database read-only? topic on the FAQ / Tutorials page.